ncarchedi/pennywise-app/privacy_policy.md

 ## Aggregation

-We partner with third-parties to aggregate financial information from your financial institutions, when you request it.
+We partner with third-parties to aggregate financial information from your financial institutions.

 The non-exhaustive list of third parties we use for aggregation: